Lightning-AI/engineering-class/ep04-IDE/Ep04-ShowNotes.md

 It's 2022.
 There are lots of different tools available that make your life as a programmer, engineer, and researcher more convenient.
 This episode is focused on [PyCharm](https://www.jetbrains.com/pycharm/), which is one of the most widely used IDEs for Python.
+What is an IDE?
+IDE is short for integrated developer environment (sometimes also called "interactive" developer environment as Sebastian mentioned in the video).
 You can think of it as a text editor that is spring-loaded with lots of extra features that make you more productive.
+In that sense, it's both *interactive* and *integrated* ;).